luke2533/Project-2-HydraPC/README.md

 Issues - The pre built PC cards have commas from the objects which need to be removed

+### 6.11 Checkout links, wireframe additions, new logo, nav-bar, find PC progress

+Additions:

+- Links to checkout from pre built PC's
+- Wireframe additions (Change in how saving custom PC will work)
+- Changes to logo
+- Changed color's nav-bar (subject to change)
+- Find PC questionnaire responds in console

+Issues - Trying to add values to pre-built computers that respond to the questionnaire

+### 6.12 Removed sign up page from nav-bar, added sidebar and case parts

+- Removed the sign in pages from the nav-bar
+- Added the sidebar for custom built PC
+- Added the case parts to custom built page

 ## 7.0 Deployment

 ### 7.1 GitHub links